nationalarchives/da-ayr-webapp/README.md

 ### Storybook

-Storybook is a powerful frontend tool that allows us to design, build and organize UI components or screens in isolation from the rest of the application.
+Storybook is a powerful frontend tool that allows us to design, build and organise UI components or screens in isolation from the rest of the application.
 Because we make use of Jinja2 and its macro features, all of which are normally server-side rendered, we first pre-render each UI component (and its variations) using Jinja2 utilities into raw HTML, then configure Storybook to display them using its configuration and `*.stories.js` format.

 To first get started, make sure all NPM packages are installed and application styles are built, then run